You and your students can try Eli Review for free for two weeks.

 When you’re ready to begin the grace period, setup is automatic and easy:

 Sign up: if you haven’t already, create an account and sign in.
 It’s always free for instructors and students.

 Start a course: again, if you haven’t already, you’ll be prompted to start a course after signing up.
 This too is always free for instructors.

-Set up your free trial: you’ll see a button labelled “Start a Free 2-Week Trial” – simply click it and specify when you want the trial to start.
+Set up your free access: you’ll see a button labelled “Start Your Free Two Weeks” – simply click it and specify when you want the access to start.
 You’ll receive a confirmation email and you’ll see a reminder that the course is free for students throughout the duration of the free window.

 This video demonstrates the process for getting started with a free trial: